Noodles-Buddy/awesome-netty/README.md

 # awaresome-netty
-Netty's learning record by vincent.
-Study materials include <Netty In Action> and flash netty.
+Netty's learning record by vincent, and the study materials include <Netty In Action> and flash netty.
+Please notice that all code is scattered under different branches.

 ## Content
 * dev_server_start